captbaritone/raven-for-redux/README.md

 Default: `action => undefined`

 Raven allows you to attach additional context information to each breadcrumb in the form of a `data` object. `breadcrubmDataFromAction` allows you to specify a transform function which is passed the `action` object and returns a `data` object.
+Which will be logged to Sentry along with the breadcrumb.

+_Ideally_ we could log the entire content of each action.
+If we could, we could perfectly replay the user's entire session to see what went wrong.

-The default implementation of this function returns `undefined`, which means no data is attached.
+However, the default implementation of this function returns `undefined`, which means no data is attached.
 This is because there are __a few gotchas__:

 * The data object must be "flat".
 In other words, each value of the object must be a string.
 The values may not be arrays or other objects.
 * Sentry limits the total size of your error report.
 If you send too much data,